 This client originally wanted help moving an internal Access database to the web to make viewing their water reports easier.
-As the business has grown steadily (due in large part to the success of our work), we've continued to consult and advise on ways to improve both the business and the tech that undergirds the business.
+As business needs morphed from having a simple file sharing system into a multi-sided, data-drive reporting platform (due to the success of our close collaboration with this client), we've continued to consult and advise on ways to improve both the business and the tech that undergirds the business.

-At this point we handle all tech operations and have built a small team to help run this Saas platform.
-A few years ago, As Waterfluence was expanding into new areas, we also began investing more heavily in UI/UX and introduced Ember to enable major frontend improvements.waterfluence.com
+At this point, we handle all tech operations and have built a small team to help run this SaaS platform.
+As Waterfluence was looking to build out deeper UI/UX functionality, we also also introduced Ember to enable major frontend improvements.waterfluence.com

 We were brought in to help this large, enterprise-focused, fintech startup in a high-stress / tight-deadline situation where they needed our assistance in quickly hitting a deadline for a major new client.
 Jumping in to their complex codebase, we quickly got up to speed and helped get their project out the door on time.